Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Evaluation

 \section{Evaluation}

-To evaluate our proposal, we conducted an experimental study comparing the performance of an accountability system built in accordance with Section \ref{sec:implementation}.
-This study covered several approaches for storing integrity proofs across various scenarios.
-Additionally, we explored and adapted the capabilities of RAG solutions and LLMs in question-answering systems, using as source the data gathered by our black box-like component, through a comprehensive set of questions.
-This work aimed to asses the effectiveness of these technologies in delivering natural language explanations to individuals who are not experts.
+To evaluate our proposal, we conducted an experimental study to compare the performance of an accountability system built in accordance with Section \ref{sec:implementation}.
+This study covered several approaches to storing integrity proofs across various scenarios.
+Additionally, we explored and adapted the capabilities of RAG solutions and LLMs in question-answering systems, using the data gathered by our black box-like component as a source, through a comprehensive set of questions.
+This study aimed to assess the effectiveness of these technologies in delivering natural language explanations to individuals who are not experts.

-The experiments conducted within this proposal focus on navigation tasks included in the Navigation Functionality of the European Robotics League Consumer Service Robots Challenge (ERL Consumer) \citep{ERL}.
+The experiments conducted within this proposal focus on navigation tasks included in the Navigation Functionality of the European Robotics League Consumer Service Robots Challenge \cite{ERL}.

-This functionality evaluates the capabilities of a robot to navigate accurately and autonomously within a given scenario, containing furniture, objects, and people.
-Details like the initial position and the number of waypoints the robot needs to visit are provided beforehand.
-Furthermore, the coordinates of the waypoints are communicated sequentially to the robot during runtime.
+This functionality evaluates the capability of a robot to navigate accurately and autonomously within a given scenario, including furniture, objects, and people.
+Details, such as the initial position and the number of waypoints the robot needs to visit, are provided beforehand.
+Furthermore, the coordinates of the waypoints are communicated sequentially to the robot during the runtime.
 Each waypoint is characterized by its $X$, $Y$, and $\Theta$ coordinates.
-Existing elements in the environment, such as furniture, doors, or walls, must be mapped.
-The obstacles, with varying shapes and sizes, remain unknown to the teams beforehand and may differ between runs.
+Existing elements in the environment, such as furniture, doors, and walls, must be mapped.
+Obstacles, with varying shapes and sizes, remain unknown to the teams beforehand and may differ between runs.